davecgh/go-spew/README.md

 convenience, all of the top-level functions use a global state available via the spew.Config global.

-It is also possible to create a SpewState instance which provides a unique ConfigState accessible via the Config method.
-The methods of SpewState are equivalent to the top-level functions.
+It is also possible to create a ConfigState instance that provides methods equivalent to the top-level functions.
 This allows concurrent configuration options.
-See the SpewState documentation for more details.
+See the ConfigState documentation for more details.

 ```
-* MaxDepth
-	Maximum number of levels to descend into nested data structures.
-	There is no limit by default.

 * Indent
 	String to use for each indentation level for Dump functions.
 	It is a single space by default.
 A popular alternative is "\t".

+* MaxDepth
+	Maximum number of levels to descend into nested data structures.
+	There is no limit by default.

 * DisableMethods
 	Disables invocation of error and Stringer interface methods.